 By safeguarding biodiversity through multiple approaches and with wide-ranging partnerships, we seek to help combat the effects of climate change and conserve Madagascar’s unique biodiversity.
-We focus on partnering with Malagasy communities to find sustainable conservation solutions and improve livelihoods.

 conservation Powered by community